- Remote Video Shoot |

-As of early 2016, virtual reality remained in its infancy, but things aren’t likely to stay that way for long.
+As of early 2016, the virtual reality remained in its infancy.
+But things aren’t likely to stay that way for long.
 Popping your content out into the third dimension is a sure way to reach more people as the price of 3D headsets comes down and the format becomes more standardized online.

 Like other new formats, however, there is a risk of creating content that seems gimmicky.
 In other words, videos shouldn’t feature 3D solely for the sake of using 3D.
 Ideally, they ought to accentuate some aspect of a product that couldn’t be depicted in normal 2D.

 As more people adopt unique video formats, you’ll need to up your game.
 For instance, don’t just create a boring 3D data visualization that restricts the camera to a static viewpoint.

 Instead, work with your animation team to build a YouTube video that viewers can interact with via annotations or other features.
 Providing more ways to get engaged gives people more reason to get invested and explore your message.

 While shooting in full immersive 360º or 3D format may not fit your fiscal or logistic constraints, that doesn’t mean you can afford not to upgrade at all.
 YouTube HD offers high-definition video in numerous aspect ratios and sizes.
 Sticking to an outdated default could actually make you look bad by implicit comparison.

 When used for marketing, YouTube 4K videos instantly give the products and brands they depict a more contemporary feel.